-John McKinnon in Break Through Companies calls this “The Big Bet”, when success or failure is teetering on the brink.
+John McKinnon in Break Through Companies calls this “The Big Bet” when success or failure is teetering on the brink.
 Some readers of this blog have probably witnessed these points of inflection; possibly enjoyed the rewards or suffered the risks.
 The events that trigger these big decisions vary.
-Sometimes a company might realize they need a major shift of strategy to succeed.
+Sometimes a company might realize they need a significant shift of strategy to succeed.
 Sometimes a game changer moves into the company’s market adversely impacting their results.
 Sometimes it is an outside influence like the crash of the NASDAQ in the late 90s or the impact of 9/11 on the stock market and our sense of security.

-Regardless of the reason for the sudden shift these game-changing events have on a company’s business model, leaders of courage, resolve and creativity must step into the void and reset the course of the company.
+Regardless of the reason for the sudden shift, these game-changing events have on a company’s business model, leaders of courage, resolve and creativity must step into the void and reset the course of the company.

 So, how does a leader know what to do under these tipping point conditions?
 Is it about intuition, intelligence, experience or luck?
-Most leaders that have been able to make decisions with so much at stake use all of these but they do not move forward without asking hard questions of staff, competitors, mentors and respected peers.
+Most leaders that have been able to make decisions with so much at stake use all of these, but they do not move forward without asking hard questions of staff, competitors, mentors, and respected peers.

 1. Identify the real versus imagined threats.
-Leaders surround themselves with people that will tell them clearly what they need to know about the threat.
+Leaders surround themselves with people that will tell them precisely what they need to know about the threat.
 There is no room for “group think” or the “yes-man/woman” in this dialogue.
 Hard, honest, emotionless and frank information is required.

-3. Determine what this new capability is and how the people, skills, experiences and funding can be assembled to create this new and improved enterprise.
-This is seldom an arena where best practices are found; it is an arena that requires innovation, transformation and discovering new ways to do new things.
+3. Determine what this new capability is and how the people, skills, experiences, and funding can be assembled to create this new and improved enterprise.
+This effort is seldom an arena where best practices are found; it is an arena that requires innovation, transformation and discovering new ways to do new things.

-This leadership team must now weigh the opportunities with the inherent risks of making the “Big Bet”.
-Honestly understanding the risk/reward proposition will decide the next steps of action – go all in or wind it down…
+This leadership team must now weigh the opportunities with the inherent risks of making the “Big Bet.”
+Honestly understanding the risk/reward proposition will decide the next steps of action – go all in or wind it down.